titola/neuropa/README.md

 | 6      | 1380.2         | 1436.5         |
 | 5      | 1656.2         | 1723.8         |
 | 4      | 2070.2         | 2154.7         |

-Therefore the signal directed to my head at 945 MHz (also 935 MHz and 461 MHz, but there is other) is possibly repeated by the ACEA's smart meters.
-I hope no, but if the thugs control the distribution of the RF signals of all the deficient meters, they can mix and direct them to a specific zone.
-Ditto for the distribution of signals for mobile communications 5G combined with the harmonics of 230.4 MHz.

 ### About 5G